What is an air traffic controller?

 Is there a high demand for air traffic controllers?

-The number of air traffic controller positions is pretty small, but some growth is expected in the next decade.
+The number of positions is pretty small, but some growth is expected in the next decade.
 The openings are mainly based on people exiting the job for retirement or to switch careers.

 Where is the best place to live to become an air traffic controller?

-To have the best chances of getting a job as an air traffic controller, you should be flexible and open to moving anywhere.
+To have the best chances of getting a job, you should be flexible and open to moving anywhere.
 The openings are based on which airports have spots to fill, and if you’re willing to move anywhere in the country, you’ll have a much easier time getting placed once completing your training.

 Do air traffic controllers need to know how to fly a plane?

-Air traffic controllers are not required to know how to fly a plane, but they will be required to understand many of the different technical aspects of airplanes.
+While not required to know how to fly a plane, they will need to understand many of the different technical aspects of airplanes.
 Having some basic piloting knowledge can be extremely helpful, but it is not mandatory to obtain this job.

 How often are new air traffic controllers hired?